Nelson-Gon/cytounet/docs/source/README.rst

    :alt: Project Workflow

-This project was largely done as a summer 2020 intern in Dr. Mikael `Bjorklund <https://person.zju.edu.cn/en/H118035>`_\ 's  lab, whose guidance, resources, and time I am grateful for.
+This project was largely done as a summer 2020 intern in Dr. Mikael `Bjorklund <https://person.zju.edu.cn/en/H118035>`_\ 's\ :raw-html-m2r:`<br>` lab, whose guidance, resources, and time I am grateful for.

 The aim was to automate `a549 <https://en.wikipedia.org/wiki/A549_cell>`_ and `rpe <https://en.wikipedia.org/wiki/Retinal_pigment_epithelium>`_ cancer cell segmentation and size determination.